August in Paris

 SAIL THE PARISIAN CANALS YOUR OWN WAY

-When you book your boat, consider a picnic option on board for lunch or a pre-dinner French apéritif.
+When booking your boat, consider the picnic option on board for lunch or a pre-dinner French apéritif.

 SUMMER FUN AT PARIS PLAGES

-Paris Plages (for 6 weeks, in July and August) is one of the best things to do in Paris in August and a fun way to relax by the Seine River for a couple of hours.
-There are also other Paris Plages locations in the north, by the canals, with a much more local feeling.
+Paris Plages (this year from 5 July to 31 August) is one of the best things to do in Paris in August and a fun way to relax by the Seine River or the canals in the north for a couple of hours.

 GO ON A DAY TRIP